-My family loves the Lord of the Ring trilogy of movies, so we all decided to dress up as characters from the movie for Halloween.
-I’m going to be posting about all of our costumes soon, including more details about the Nazgul costume and his sword made from wood.
-So come back soon.
+My family loves The Lord of the Rings trilogy of movies, so we all decided to dress up as characters from the movie for Halloween.
+Be sure to look at the post about all of our Lord of the Rings costumes, including more details about the Nazgul costume and his sword made from wood.

 This post contains some affiliate links for your convenience.
 For more information, read my full disclosure policy.